 Did you know reporting your foreign assets to the US government is just as important as filing your US tax return?
-FATCA, or Foreign Account Tax Compliance Act, gives foreign institutions and Americans living abroad the responsibility to report bank details and assets.
+FATCA, or Foreign Account Tax Compliance Act, gives foreign institutions and Americans expats living abroad the responsibility to report bank details and assets.
 FATCA is a law that you’ll need to know.
 To help, we’re breaking it all down for you.

 What is FATCA?

 The Foreign Account Tax Compliance Act – or FATCA – was founded and authorized by the US Treasury Department in 2014.
 It tracks potential illegal tax activity and monitors American taxpayers who earn income abroad.
 The government tracks through income and investments deposited into foreign bank accounts.

 Additionally, through FATCA, the US government has the power to withhold payments from being deposited into certain foreign financial accounts or other entities.

 Who Needs to Be Compliant with FATCA

-You may be surprised to learn that it’s not just US individuals that are affected by FATCA.
+You may be surprised to learn that it’s not just American expats that are affected by FATCA.
 Foreign institutions and governments are affected as well.
 The Act makes sure everyone needs to be involved to prevent illegal money activity overseas.

 Here is a list of who must be tax compliant with FATCA every tax season: